| |

 • Heat the mixture on low heat until all of the sugar is dissolved.
 You can check if sugar is dissolved by rubbing the mixture between your fingers.
 Or stir with a wooden spoon and check for any sugar crystals on the spoon.
 If they are still sugar crystals, continue cooking until dissolved.

-• Once sugar is dissolved, STOP STIRRING and increase the heat to medium.
-Bring the mixture to a boil.
 On the sides of the pan, you'll notice some of the sugar crystals stuck to the sides.
 This is normal.
 Brush the sides with a pastry brush dipped in water.
-Don't dip the brush in the syrup.
-Alternatively, you can cover the pan with a lid for a few minutes and let the condensation wash away any residual sugar crystals on the sides.

-• While boiling, attach a candy thermometer and cook until the thermometer reaches Soft Ball Stage (236F/114C).
 Once it reaches this temperature, remove the pan from the heat and cover the pan with a lid.
 Let cool completely.

 Storage

 • Invert Syrup thickens as it cools.
-Pour it into a glass jar or other container that you can seal well.
+Pour it into a glass jar or other container that can be sealed tightly.
 I used 2 pint canning jars.
 Then cover the top with a food wrap and close with a lid.
-Store in the fridge.
-It keeps at least 6 months.

 Notes

-• HOW TO USE INVERT SUGAR SYRUP?
+• How to use invert sugar syrup?
 The syrup becomes firm in the fridge.
 Let it come to room temperature before using.
 I’ve been microwaving it in 10-second intervals until pourable.

-• WHAT DOES INVERT SUGAR TASTE LIKE? – Invert sugar is sweet , it has a very smooth texture and it’s sweeter than corn syrup.
+• What does invert sugar taste like?
+Invert sugar is sweet, it has a very smooth texture, and it’s sweeter than corn syrup.

 PIN IT for later